-POLICY 3.1.9.
-Reduce hazards from gas fired appliances and gas lines, removing gas lines when possible, focusing on communities with older housing stock and privately owned residential buildings.
+POLICY 3.1.10.
+Reduce hazards from gas fired appliances and gas lines, removing gas lines when possible, focusing on communities with concentrations of older housing stock.

-In support of the City's goals of becoming a net zero city by 2040, the City is minimizing reliance on gas and instead electrifying the future.
-For the remaining gas lines, the City must protect people and assets from related hazards from seismic and combustion hazards.
+In support of the City's goals of becoming a net-zero emissions City by 2040, the City is minimizing reliance on gas and instead electrifying the future.
+For the remaining gas lines, the City must protect people and assets from seismic, combustion, and related hazards.